 “B” – suitable with restrictions:

-• "B1" - service in special units, air assault troops, Air Force, Airborne Forces, border guards in the federal service.
+• “B1” – service in special units, air assault troops, Air Force, Airborne Forces, border guards in federal service.

-What diseases exempt from military service
+What diseases are exempt from military service?

-With myopia
+For myopia

-With farsightedness
+For farsightedness

-With astigmatism
+For astigmatism

-Visual acuity and fitness for service
+Visual acuity and fitness for duty

 "D" is assigned if:

-• sharpness in one eye is 0.09 (less than 0.09 or blindness of the eye), and in the other 0.3 or less;
+• acuity in one eye is 0.09 (less than 0.09 or blindness of the eye), and in the other 0.3 or less;

 "B" is assigned if:

-• the sharpness of one eye is 0.09 (less than 0.09 or blindness of the eye), and the other is 0.4 or more;
+• the acuity of one eye is 0.09 (less than 0.09 or blindness of the eye), and the other is 0.4 or more;

-• the sharpness of one eye is 0.3-0.4, the other is 0.3-0.1;
+• the acuity of one eye is 0.3-0.4, the other 0.3-0.1;

-Eye diseases in which the conscript is assigned category "D":
+Eye diseases for which a conscript is assigned category “D”:

 • Blindness.